How to Warm Up for Workouts: Keys to Warming Up Properly

 - Squats with Overhead Reach: Stand with feet hip-width apart, toes pointed forward.
 Squat down, keeping your back straight and your weight in your heels.
 As you stand back up, reach your arms overhead.
 Repeat for 10-12 reps.

-How to Warm-Up Effectively
+How to Warm-Up for Your Workouts Effectively

 Now that we’ve covered the components of a good warm up, let’s discuss how to warm up effectively.